- My Credentials

-That's why it's important that we continue to live debt-free and below our means so we can afford to get away for our annual 10-day winter golfing (and romance rekindling) trip to Cozumel, Mexico.
-We consider the trip to be paid for by the interest charges we no longer pay to lending institutions.
+That's why we must continue to live debt-free and below our means to afford to get away for our annual 10-day winter golfing trip.

-During the summer we try to get out to the golf course as often as we can in between work and our kids' baseball and soccer games.
+During the summer, we try to get out to the golf course as often as possible between work and our grandkids' baseball and soccer games.
 Thankfully I built the website and run the golf league for a local golf club in exchange for an annual family membership, so our favorite hobby is far from being cost-prohibitive.

-In the fall I enjoy deer hunting with our boys, as well as the annual process of building a backyard hockey rink for them to skate on.
+In the fall, I enjoy deer hunting with our family, as well as the annual process of building a backyard ice rink for them to skate on.

-I'm also on a mission to try to convince others to not make the same mistake I made during the first half of my working life.
-What was the mistake?
+I'm also on a mission to try to convince others not to make the same mistake I made during the first half of my working life.

-In my own defense, I did exactly as I'd been taught.
+In my defense, I lived life exactly as I'd been taught.
 The mistake was never questioning what I was being taught.

-When I was just 10 years old (1969) my mother bought me an 8" x 8", gray, spiral notebook for the purpose of keeping track of the money I was earning from my newspaper route.
+When I was just ten years old (1969), my mother bought me an 8" x 8" gray spiral notebook to keep track of the money I was earning from my newspaper route.

-Opening to the first page, she used a straight-edge to create 5 columns.
-Then, from left to right she labeled the columns: Date, Description, In, Out, and Balance.
+Opening the first page, she used a straight edge to create five columns.
+Then, from left to right, she labeled the columns: Date, Description, In, Out, and Balance.

-Mom then explained how to use the columns to keep track of how much money I made and where I spent it.
+Mom then explained how to use the columns to track how much money I made and where I spent it.
 I can vividly remember thinking, "Wow!
 What a cool and fun activity!"

-And for the 23 years that followed I enjoyed tracking my income and expenses more than I did generating them.
+And for the 23 years that followed, I enjoyed tracking my income and expenses more than generating them.

-You see, upon leaving high school I, like many others, chose to put money and income ahead of passion and creative self-expression.
-So instead of pursuing my passion of working with numbers, I pursued income.
+You see, upon leaving high school, I, like many others, chose to put money and income ahead of passion and creative self-expression.
+So instead of pursuing my passion for working with numbers, I pursued income.

 Believing more money was the key to more happiness, I took every job or business opportunity that came along if it promised to pay me more than my current job or business -- without giving a second thought to whether or not it was suited to who I am.
 These included:

-And of course, like most everyone else, I subsidized my never-enough income level by borrowing as much money as lenders would allow.
+And, of course, like almost everyone else, I subsidized my never-enough income level by borrowing as much money as lenders would allow.

-But the emotional losses from the restaurant failure paled in comparison to what happened in July of that year (1993).
-I held the hand of my beloved, 55-year-young mother as she lost her battle with ovarian cancer.
+But the emotional losses from the restaurant's failure paled in comparison to what happened in July of that year (1993).
+I held the hand of my beloved 55-year-young mother as she lost her battle with ovarian cancer.

 Kneeling next to Mom's bed, with tears clouding my vision of her face, holding her lifeless hand, it finally became painfully clear to me what was really important in life.

 It wasn't money.
-It wasn't status.
-It wasn't expensive homes, cars, clothing, furniture or vacations.
-It's the people that love and appreciate us for who we are, not for what we have or what we are poised to gain.
+It wasn't status symbols.
+It wasn't expensive homes, cars, clothing, furniture, or vacations.
+What's important are the people who love and appreciate us for who we are, not for what we have or what we are poised to gain.

-Turns out the map I had been duped into following had led me away from happiness, not towards it.
+It turns out the map I had been duped into following had led me away from happiness, not toward it.

-Following my beloved Mother's death, I spent several months searching for answers as to how I ended up broke and unhappy -- in spite of having read a library full of books written by business and personal finance experts.
+Following my beloved mother's death, I spent several months searching for answers to how I ended up broke and unhappy -- despite having read a library full of books written by business and personal finance experts.

 Once I completed the Blueprint for My Perfect Day, I set out to make it my day-to-day reality.